STOP TAKING SIDES WITH SATAN

 Because many Church leaders today, like David, have allied themselves with the world!

-When you as a believer choose not to walk by faith but by sight – only by what you can see, hear, smell, taste, touch or feel in the natural; you will become vulnerable to Satan’s attack.
+When you choose not to walk by faith but by sight – only by what you can see, hear, smell, taste, touch or feel in the natural; you will become vulnerable to Satan’s attack.

 The Christian life is purely a life of faith!